-Disciplinary policies involving the confinement of students left alone in an enclosed space as prescribed in A.R.S. § 15-843, District Policy JK, shall include a process for prior written parental notification that confinement may be used for disciplinary purposes.
-The statute also stipulates that an exception is applicable to use confinement if a school principal or teacher determines that a student poses imminent physical harm to self or others.
+Confinement, defined as a student left alone in an enclosed space, is prohibited in Peoria Unified schools as a disciplinary response for inappropriate behavior.
+This practice would only be utilized in a crisis situation if a school principal or teacher determines that a student poses imminent physical harm to self or others.
 The school principal or teacher shall make reasonable attempts to notify the student's parent or guardian in writing by the end of the same day that confinement was used.

 In complying with the law, we are providing you with written notification regarding confinement in this handbook.
 Each school will follow current, established policy to implement positive, evidence-based safe procedures for all students including those who exhibit behaviors that interfere with learning or who place themselves or others in danger.
+(District Policy JK)